 8. PROMOTERS' SHAREHOLDING

 During the year under review BP Mauritius Limited a subsidiary company of thepromoter company Castrol Limited transferred its entire shareholding of 541896 sharesaggregating to 0.11% of the paid-up equity share capital of the Company to CastrolLimited.
 The present promoter of your Company is Castrol Limited holding (51%) of thepaid-up equity share capital of the Company.

 Your Company had filed a suo-moto application for compounding of thecontravention of Section 203(4) of the Act (delay in appointment of the Company Secretarya whole-time key managerial person of the Company) before the Hon'ble National Company LawTribunal Mumbai Bench.
 The Hon'ble National Company Law Tribunal Mumbai Bench videtheir order dated 2 August 2017 had disposed the matter favourably for your Company.

 10. SUPPLY CHAIN

 Your Company's Supply Chain function remained an important enabler for theorganization.
 The five strategic pillars of Supply Chain continued to be:

-Health Safety Security and Environment along with Ethics and Values formed the coreof operations.
+Health Safety Security and Environment along with Ethics and Values formed the coreof our operations.

 In order to support growth operations your Company continued to invest in projects andinitiatives to make the operations robust for future.
-The total capital investment acrossmultiple Supply Chain projects for 2016 was about Rs.
-22.5 Crores.
+The total capital investment acrossmultiple Supply Chain projects for Financial Year 2017 was about Rs.
+25.5 Crores.

 Throughout the year there was strong focus on generating value through standardizationand simplification.
 Efficient sourcing and transportation initiatives focusing on costoptimization were led successfully helping deliver additional value for business.